open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 #### Disadvantages

-* Functional disadvantage is that intermediate issue like network or feature flags service error for non-cached data is handled by not evaluating to the expected feature flag value.
+* Intermediate issues like network or feature flag service errors may lead to unexpected flag evaluation behavior.
 * Another functional disadvantage is that intermediate issue like network or feature flags service error during microservice initialization is handled by not evaluating to the expected feature flag value.
 * First requests are not in cache, thus slower and causing network traffic.
 * Not every request can be efficiently cached, as some evaluations can be dynamic according to context with different values.